MicrosoftDocs/power-platform/power-virtual-agents/teams/authoring-first-bot-teams.md

 ms.collection: virtual-agent
 ---

-# Create your first Power Virtual Agents bot
+# Create your first Power Virtual Agents bot in Teams

 To help get you started and tailor the bot to your specific needs, Power Virtual Agents lets you create a bot using built-in content building blocks containing topics, trigger phrases, and pre-authored bot conversations.